ncatlab/nlab-content/pages/0/0/0/4/4000/content.md

 +-- {: .num_remark }
 ###### Remark

-The deeper reason for this construction is that the zig-zag comosite
+The deeper reason for this construction is that the zig-zag composite

 $$
   \mathbf{B}G